florating/skincare-routine-helper/README.md

     - see About Data for more information

-- A PostgreSQL database with deferred columns, `@property` decorators to serialize the ORM classes, and custom mixins to handle timestamps and timezones
+- A relational database (specifically PostgreSQL) with deferred columns, `@property` decorators to serialize the ORM classes, and custom mixins to handle timestamps and timezones
+    - Utilized SQLAlchemy as the object-relational mapper to more easily query and manipulate data from the database

 - Password security handled via [Werkzeug](https://werkzeug.palletsprojects.com/en/2.0.x/) using **salted SHA256 hashes**